asterisk/documentation/utils/confluence_redirects/README-redirects.md

 ## Operation

 So now we have 2 redirect files in `utils/confluence_redirects`.
-The top-level Makefile has a rule for `temp/site/redirect_map.conf` that concatenates the two files into the one and checks them for formatting and duplicate entries (which will cause Nginx to barf).
-The publish process will make that file available as `https://docs.asterisk.org/redirect_map.conf`.
+The top-level Makefile has a rule for `docs/redirect_map.conf` that concatenates the two files into the one and checks them for formatting and duplicate entries (which will cause Nginx to barf).
+After that's run, the result must be committed and pushed to make the file available at `https://docs.asterisk.org/redirect_map.conf` the next time a site publish is performed.

 The `nginx-redirect-map-fetch.service` and `nginx-redirect-map-fetch.timer` files reside on oss-downloads in `/etc/systemd/system` and cause the server to download the file to `/etc/nginx/redirect_map.conf` and reload nginx.  `/etc/nginx/nginx.conf` loads the map and `/etc/nginx/conf.d/redirects.conf` has the lookup block.

 ## Maintenance

 If you discover bad entries in the original `redirect_map_static.conf` file, you can correct or comment them out but you shouldn't remove any entries and any new entries should go in the `redirect_map_extra.conf` file.
-You also should run `./check_map.sh redirect_map_static.conf redirect_map_extra.conf` to check the formatting and make sure there are no dups in the file.  `make temp/site/redirect_map.conf` does this as well.
+You also should run `./check_map.sh redirect_map_static.conf redirect_map_extra.conf` to check the formatting and make sure there are no dups in the file.  `make docs/redirect_map.conf` does this as well.